MileHacker Logo

 1. Reddit communities like r/ThailandTourism or r/ChiangMai offer advice.

-2. Facebook communities focused on travel in Thailand serve as useful resources.
+2. Facebook groups dedicated to travel in Thailand serve as useful resources.

 3. Utilize apps like Duolingo or Memrise for basic Thai phrases.

-4. Consider short online courses before your trip for language basics.
+4. Consider short online courses before your trip for basic phrases in the language.

 Digital Tool Kit